-I agree but today I want to go much further because you see, I perceive a missing link.
-Everybody talks about resilience as something that you learn when you’re older, let’s say 8 or 9 and above.
+I agree, but today I want to go much further because, you see, I perceive a missing link.
+Everyone talks about resilience as something you learn as you get older, say, at 8 or 9 years old.
 Few, if any, talk about the importance of developing resilience earlier than that, which I see as critical to a child’s capacity to even have a hope of dealing with adversity later on.
 That’s where I see a societal disconnect.
-Early on everyone wants to protect little people, children, who many people think, are too small to be subjected to anything that might somehow stress them out.
+Early on, everyone wants to protect little people, especially children, who many people think are too small to be subjected to anything that might somehow stress them out.

 Now, don’t get me wrong.
-I’m not suggesting we throw the book at our three year olds and let them see if they can make it.
+I’m not suggesting we throw the book at our three-year-olds and let them see if they can make it.
 Not at all.
-What I am suggesting though is that there is a disconnect between when people think resilience starts developing and when it actually does or more importantly, when it should.
-My premise is that children, even the very smallest ones should learn to deal with stressful experiences.
-After all, resilience is like a muscle, the more it’s used, the stronger it’ll get.
+What I am suggesting, though, is that there is a disconnect between when people think resilience starts developing and when it actually does, or more importantly, when it should.
+My premise is that children, even the very youngest ones, should learn to deal with stressful experiences.
+After all, resilience is like a muscle: the more it’s used, the stronger it’ll get.

-Instead of shielding and avoiding stressful events there is a third way and much of how your children grow up and learn to deal with stressful events, comes from you.
-As part of my job, I answer letters from people from all over the place.
-One of the common questions I get asked, is how to help a child deal with hurt feelings and this forms part of how to teach resilience as learning to cope with hurt feelings is an important part of developing it.
-Below is a letter that’s typical.
+Instead of shielding and avoiding stressful events, there is a third way, and much of how your children grow up and learn to deal with stressful events comes from you.
+As part of my job, I answer letters from people all over the place.
+One of the common questions I get asked is how to help a child deal with hurt feelings, and this forms part of how to teach resilience, as learning to cope with hurt feelings is an important part of developing it.
+Below is a typical letter.

 I am hoping for some useful advice.
-My 2.5 year old son Ben is a very sweet and sensitive kid.
+My 2.5-year-old son Ben is a very sweet and sensitive kid.
 He tends to be more of a follower than a leader at this stage.
-The other day while at a friends’ house, Ben and 2 other boys (ages 3 and 4) were playing in the yard.
-They were playing quite well when all of a sudden the 3 year old yelled at my son, “I don’t want to play with you!!” and said he only wanted to play with the other boy.
+The other day, while at a friend’s house, Ben and two other boys (ages 3 and 4) were playing in the yard.
+They were playing quite well when all of a sudden the 3-year-old yelled at my son, “I don’t want to play with you!” and said he only wanted to play with the other boy.
 Ben looked crushed (and it took every ounce of strength for me to hold back my own tears!).
 Ben asked the boy why he didn’t want to play with him.
 I was watching this all take place and felt extremely hurt and very confused.
-I told the boys that it’s too bad they didn’t want to play with Ben because he is so much fun to play with and tried not to make a big deal out of it.
+I told the boys that it’s too bad they didn’t want to play with Ben because he is so much fun to play with, and I tried not to make a big deal out of it.
 I tried to distract Ben by asking him if he wanted to play ball with me instead.
-It broke my heart to see Ben get left out (I remember feeling like that as a child and it hurts!).
+It broke my heart to see Ben get left out (I remember feeling like that as a child, and it hurts!).
 How should I handle situations like this and teach my son how to handle himself and his hurt feelings?

-I wouldn’t be at all surprised if during your son’s normal and brief moment of ‘why don’t they want to play’ that your son looked over at you to see your reaction.
+I wouldn’t be at all surprised if, during your son’s normal and brief moment of asking, “Why don’t they want to play?” your son looked over at you to see your reaction.
 What he saw will have largely determined his response, so you were quite right to suggest it was no big deal and simply move on.

-You see, your child learns to deal with problems by looking at how you deal with them.
+You see, your child learns to deal with problems by watching how you deal with them.
 If you look calm and give off a vibe that you can handle the problem, your child will see that the momentary difficulty you’ve encountered has not caused you any significant distress and that you can cope with the ups and downs of life.
-You are in effect, modelling resiliency.
+You are, in effect, modelling resilience.

 In terms of Ben, if there is a natural moment that arises where he wants to talk about the experience, by all means listen and encourage him to talk, but make sure you do it in an upbeat way that focuses less on the problem and more on what else he could do in terms of either playing something different or perhaps finding other friends he could play with later.

 You can’t, however hard you try, shield your child from these experiences, nor should you.
-Instead, it’s important to give him the skills to cope and help him to become a resilient human being.
+Instead, it’s important to give him the skills to cope and help him become a resilient human being.
 So how do you do that?
-Well much of what we go through in life is about perception.
-How we perceive events and what we expect from them.
-If we expect every word said in haste to create hurt feelings, then that is what we will get.
+Well, much of what we go through in life is about perception.
+How we perceive events and what we expect from them If we expect every word said in haste to create hurt feelings, then that is what we will get.

-We can’t know what made the 3 year old not want to play nor can we control him or his reaction.
+We can’t know what made the 3-year-old not want to play, nor can we control him or his reaction.
 While we can’t know what precipitated the incident, the way you deal with it is of paramount importance.
-The issue may have been about rejection or it may be because the child was tired and grumpy…we all have off days.
+The issue may have been about rejection, or it may have been because the child was tired and grumpy—we all have bad days.
 Perhaps he wanted to play with the older boy for a bit because the older boy was doing something more interesting to him.

-Later on in Ben’s life there will be moments of true rejection and it’s important that you help Ben deal with these.
-Gradually he will need less and less of your support (although it’s always nice to have) to manage the setbacks that are, in effect, a normal part of life.
+Later on in Ben’s life, there will be moments of true rejection, and it’s important that you help Ben deal with these.
+Gradually, he will need less and less of your support (although it’s always nice to have it) to manage the setbacks that are, in effect, a normal part of life.

-What would be the best way to react
+How to teach resilience: What would be the best way to react?

 All parents are going to react on a scale of responsiveness.
-On the low end, Mom could have given him a friendly upbeat pat on the head, refrained from examining the situation in depth at all and suggested something else to do that didn’t include her or bought him in to her activity in a natural way.
-‘Oh now, you can help me sort the socks.’
-As two year olds are easily distracted, this may have worked well.
+On the low end, Mom could have given him a friendly, upbeat pat on the head, refrained from examining the situation in depth at all, and suggested something else to do that didn’t include her or brought him into her activity in a natural way.
+“Oh, now you can help me sort the socks.”
+As two-year-olds are easily distracted, this may have worked well.

 Ben’s mother’s response was in the middle.
-She responded, used distraction effectively but the distraction was playtime with her.
-Thus Ben now became the focus of her activity and she became a substitute for Ben losing interaction with other children.
-If used occasionally this wouldn’t be a problem but if that response was over used, Ben would become used to the idea that if a problem occurred, mom would fix it by being a substituting herself physically, in times of stress.
+She responded and used distraction effectively, but the distraction was playing with her.
+Thus, Ben now became the focus of her activity, and she became a substitute for Ben, losing interaction with other children.
+If used occasionally, this wouldn’t be a problem, but if that response was overused, Ben would become used to the idea that if a problem occurred, mom would fix it by substituting herself physically in times of stress.
 In this way, she would undermine his natural development of resilience.

 Secondly, by making Ben the focus of her activity and effectively dropping what she is doing, she loses the opportunity to help her son work through his feelings by being engaged in natural activity alongside her.
-She also gives the incident unnecessary magnification because she stops her activity and puts her focus on her son.
+She also gave the incident unnecessary magnification by stopping her activity and putting her focus on her son.

-Don’t be a hothouse mom.
-You’re growing a child, not a tomato
+How to teach resilience: Don’t be a hothouse mom.
+You’re growing a child, not a tomato.

-A hothouse mother would likely have responded on the top of the scale of responsiveness.
+A hothouse mother would likely have responded at the top of the scale of responsiveness.
 She may have spent a lot of time discussing the perceived hurt, which in turn would have magnified the hurt.
-Secondly, it’s likely a hothouse mom would have gone rushing outside to prevent those nasty boys being mean but by doing so, she would have attached a negative reason to the end of the play that may never have even been there.
-In that way, Ben would learn to see experiences from a negative standpoint whether or not they had been intended that way.
-Ben would also have learned that the moment any even potential hurtful experience showed up, he should rush over to mom to solve it for him.
+Secondly, it’s likely a hothouse mom would have gone rushing outside to prevent those nasty boys from being mean, but by doing so, she would have attached a negative reason to the end of the play that may never have even been there.
+In that way, Ben would learn to see experiences from a negative standpoint, whether or not they had been intended that way.
+Ben would have also learned that the moment any potentially harmful experience arose, he should rush over to Mom to have it resolved for him.

-I know that it’s sometimes heartbreaking to stand back as a parent but trying to ‘fix’ things can often make things much worse and can often deprive the child of their ability to cope with adversity in later life.
-I don’t know about you, but I’d rather they had a short jolt when little with support, than feel lost later on.
+I know that it’s sometimes heartbreaking to stand back as a parent, but trying to “fix” things can often make things much worse and can often deprive the child of their ability to cope with adversity in later life.
+I don’t know about you, but I’d rather they had a short jolt when they were little with support than feel lost later on.